atweiden/tantum/docs/Syntax.md

   contain a leading zero before the decimal place.
 - A dot following a number can only be a decimal point if the following character is a digit
-- Fractions aren't allowed.
+- Fractions (`½`) aren’t allowed.
-- Scientific notation isn’t allowed.
+- Scientific notation (`1.23e3`) isn’t allowed.
-- Negative numbers should avoid spaces between the negating `-` character and one of either the asset symbol or asset quantity.
+- Negative numbers must avoid giving whitespace between the negating `-` character and one of either the asset symbol or asset quantity.

-#### Unacceptable (lack of asset asset or currency code)
+#### Unacceptable (lack of currency code / commodity code)

 ```
 1000